-In an effort to improve the Plan's funding situation, the trustees adopted a rehabilitation plan in November of 2012.
+In an effort to improve the Plan's funding situation, the Trustees adopted a rehabilitation plan in November of 2012.
+The rehabilitation plan was reviewed by the Trustees in December 2013.
 The rehabilitation plan describes the actions to be taken by the Plan's Trustees, and the benefit and contribution changes to be bargained by the bargaining parties, to improve the funded status of the Plan.
 You may obtain a copy of the Plan's rehabilitation plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the plan administrator.

-The Plan remains in critical status for the plan year ending December 31, 2013.
+The Plan remains in critical status for the plan year ending December 31, 2014.
 A separate notification of that status is enclosed.